 Our best vegetarian curry recipes have been created to make the most of seasonal veg.
-Ideal for midweek, particularly Meat Free Monday, our easy curry recipes are quick to make.
+Ideal for midweek, particularly Meat Free Monday, our easy vegetable curry recipes are quick to make.
 Entertaining a veggie at the weekend?
 Make your own samosas to start and choose of these curries to serve with homemade naan bread.

 From Bombay egg and potato curry, to creamy coconut and peanut curry and Keralan runner bean curry, we have all your veggie curry needs covered.
 If you’re looking for more vegetarian recipes to try, make a vegetarian salad to go with the curry.

-This recipe for paneer masala is a great vegetarian alternative to the classic chicken tikka masala, that meat eaters will love too!
+Our recipe for paneer masala is a great vegetarian alternative to the classic chicken tikka masala, that meat eaters will love too!
 Packed with flavour, this dish is easy to make, gluten free and under 500 calories – what’s not to love?

+One of our favourite vegetable curry recipes.
 This creamy coconut and peanut aubergine curry is vegetarian, under 300 calories and ready in just 30 minutes, making it the perfect comforting meal to make midweek.

-This chickpea and squash coconut curry is a great healthy, vegetarian midweek meal.
+Chickpea and squash coconut curry is a great healthy, vegetarian midweek meal.
 If you can get it, Alpro coconut milk alternative has less saturated fat and fewer calories than regular coconut milk as it’s made with a rice milk base.